If it makes you feel ancient to not understand the “gaming culture” of today, wait until you hear what board game some archaeologists in China dug up.

 The archaeologists were working on the raided tomb of a presumably rich subject in Qingzhou City recently when they stumbled upon an approximately 2,300-year-old artifact.
 Upon close examination, they realized it was actually an ancient version of a board game called “Bo.”

 The artifact was comprised of several game pieces, including an animal tooth carved into a die with 14 faces, 21 rectangle-shaped moving pieces, and a broken tile.
 The tile had complex patterns inscribed over it, with two eyes and cloud formations.

 It could be assumed that the “board game” unearthed by these archaeologists was not commonly used.
 The author who published the findings in a journal inferred that the tomb in which it was found belonged to a very wealthy resident of Qi, an ancient state from 221 B.C., judging by the size of the tomb and the contents in it.

 The game associated with this set piece hasn’t been played for more than 1,500 years, and nobody really knows how it’s played.
 However, there are mentions of the game “Bo” in ancient literature from the period.
 In one of the songbooks from that time, the writer paints a picture of the excitement the game used to draw.
 It describes the ivory pieces and bamboo dice used to play the game of Liu Bo and goes on to talk of sides being taken and threats being made (in the game).
 You get the picture of a battle scene being played out on the board.

-Of course, most of the board games today or even the ones we play on our phones are probably a more advanced version of some ancient game designed thousands of years ago.
-Like for example, chess originated in India as “Chathuranga” and the ancient Egyptians also had a version similar to chess called “senet.”
-Sumerians had an ancient version of backgammon, which was called the “Royal Game of Ur.”
+Of course, most of the board games today, or even the ones we play on our phones, are probably a more advanced version of some ancient game designed thousands of years ago.
+Like, for example, chess originated in India as “Chathuranga” and the ancient Egyptians also had a version similar to chess called “senet.”
+Sumerians had an ancient version of backgammon that was called the “Royal Game of Ur.”